AdobeDocs/workfront.en/help/workfront-library/administration-and-setup/user-access/remove-a-users-access-library.md

 ## Remove access for a user grouping

-As a `Workfront Library` administrator, you can remove access to `Workfront Library` for an entire group of users based on their user groupings:
+As a Workfront Library administrator, you can remove access to Workfront Library for an entire group of users based on their user groupings:

 * Job role
 * Team
 * Group
 * Company

-Users who are members of the removed user grouping lose their access to `Workfront Library` and all the content shared with the grouping, unless they have individual access to `Workfront Library` or access through another user grouping in `Workfront Library`.
-For information on `Workfront Library` access levels and permissions, see [Overview of user access to Workfront Library](../../../workfront-library/administration-and-setup/user-access/user-access-overview.md)
+Users who are members of the removed user grouping lose their access to Workfront Library and all the content shared with the grouping, unless they have individual access to Workfront Library or access through another user grouping in Workfront Library.
+For information on Workfront Library access levels and permissions, see [Overview of user access to Workfront Library](../../../workfront-library/administration-and-setup/user-access/user-access-overview.md)

 >[!NOTE]
 >
->If you don't want specific users to access `Workfront Library` through a job role, team, group, or company, you need to remove them from that specific user grouping in `Workfront`.
+>If you don't want specific users to access Workfront Library through a job role, team, group, or company, you need to remove them from that specific user grouping in Workfront.
 To learn how to make these changes from the user profile, see [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).
 >Alternatively, you can remove them from a user grouping by modifying the job role, team, group, or company that they are a member of.
 To learn more, see:
 >
 >* [Create and manage job roles](../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md)